-- When a RADIUS server is not accessible, ExtremeCloud IQ Controller stops sending requests - When a server is accessible, the server is added to the pool of servers.
+- When a RADIUS server is not accessible, ExtremeCloud IQ Controller stops sending requests to that server. - When a server is accessible, the server is added to the pool of servers.

 The RADIUS Status message (RFC 5997) indicates if the RADIUS server is accessible.